ForumHulp/emailonbirthday/README.md

 Navigate in the ACP to `Customise -> Extension Management -> Manage extensions` and click Email on birthday => `Disable`.

 To permanently uninstall, click `Delete Data` and then you can safely delete the `/ext/forumhulp/emailonbirthday/` folder or use our Upload Extensions extension to delet all files and folders.

+We feel sorry as our answers on phpbb sites are removed, so use github or our forum for answers.

 ## License
 [GNU General Public License v2](http://opensource.org/licenses/GPL-2.0)